About OMIs

 3DS OUTSCALE provides only 64-bit official OMIs, but you can create both 32-bit and 64-bit OMIs.

-OMIs Permissions, Copies and Exports to OOS
+OMIs Permissions, Privacy, Copies and Exports to OOS

 You can also copy an OMI between accounts in different Regions or in the same one.
 Contrary to a shared OMI, the copy of an OMI is independent from the source one, has its own ID and lifecycle, and belongs to the other account.